-Digestive Enzyme Supplements are widely available in the market place, and an appealing “fix” for some people who are suffering from digestive distress.
-However, are digestive enzyme supplements right for everyone?
+Digestive Enzyme Supplementation is widely available in the marketplace, and an appealing “fix” for some people who are suffering from digestive distress.
+However, is digestive enzyme supplementation right for everyone?

 What are Digestive Enzymes?

 Digestive Enzymes occur naturally in our bodies and aid in our digestion of food, and so, are extremely important.
 There are several different types of Digestive Enzymes, they include:

 - Amylase – secreted by the salivary glands and the pancreas and digests carbohydrates, breaking down starch into sugar

 - Maltase- released from the small intestine, maltase breaks down Maltose (Malt Sugars) into Glucose (simple sugar) which our bodies use for energy.

 - Lactase – is produced by cells known as enterocytes that line the intestinal tract, Lactase breaks down Lactose (the sugar in dairy products) turning Lactose into the simple sugars glucose and galactose.

 - Lipase – is produced in a small amount in the mouth in saliva, and in much larger amounts by the pancreas.
 Lipase breaks down fats into fatty acids and glycerol.

 - Proteases – produced in the stomach and pancreas, Proteases are also called peptidases, or proteinases.
 These enzymes break down proteins into amino acids.
 These enzymes also play an important role in cell division, blood clotting and immunity.

 - Sucrase – secreted in the small intestine, Sucrase digests Sucrose into Glucose and Fructose.